 Initially, I kept to normal National Park gate hours, but during the last two years, while focusing on night photography, I was going out at 4 pm and returning at 10 am.
 This meant I had to sleep in a hot tent during the day – impossible at around 40°C in the summer shade, so I was always tired.
 Conversely, the winters get down to -12°C at night, which you can’t escape in an open safari vehicle.

-Your tent is often surrounded by scorpions and snakes.
-Hyenas try to eat everything in your camp, even your tyres, and jackals and lions run away with your pots and pans.
-There’s also the primeval sensation of being stalked by young lions, and tasting almost every bug the kalahari has to offer while photographing with spotlights during the rainy season
+Scorpions and snakes often surround your tent.
+Hyenas try to eat everything in your camp, even your car tyres, and jackals and lions run away with your pots and pans.
+There’s also the primaeval sensation of being stalked by young lions and tasting almost every bug the Kalahari has to offer while photographing with spotlights during the rainy season

-During my entire stay I drove 220 000 km and went through 16 tyres.
-But life in the Kalahari got less lonely after my wildlife filming partner, Noa Köfler, joined me for the last two years, capturing the behind the scenes footage to promote our new app for The Dark Side of the Kalahari.
+During my entire stay, I drove 220 000 km and went through 16 tyres.
+But life in the Kalahari got less lonely after my wildlife filming partner, Noa Köfler, joined me for the last two years, capturing behind-the-scenes footage.

 A mother leopard presides over her den.
 Can you spot her cub? ©Hannes Lochner

-The dry period (May to September) is the best season for lots of action.
-It’s the time everything revolves around the waterholes, where all living things intermingle and, if you are patient, you will get great photographic results.
-The winter months offer gorgeous sunshine, but the riverbeds are very cold and the predators tend to stay in the dunes where it is warmer.
+The dry period (May to September) is the best season for action.
+It’s then that everything revolves around the waterholes, where all living things intermingle and if you are patient, you will get great photographic results.
+The winter months offer gorgeous sunshine, but the riverbeds are very cold, and the predators tend to stay in the dunes where it is warmer.